+I concur with " JUNIOR," in his remark as to the propriety of putting Lawyers into all the high offices of the Government and for a very obvious reason.
 Every office is but a part of the Government and every Government is but a practical application of law to the wants of the particu'ar community.
 Therefore, as a general rule, the more law a man knows, the better he is prepared to discharge the duties of any office in civil society.
 All Americans concede this and hence the trite observation that law is the only road to distinction in any free country.
 If our State Government were not organized so as to corrupt the Representative by its ordinary operation, I should be the last man to say ought against electing Attorneys to the Legislature, as perfecting and applying law is their constant study and daily labor.
-But as I cannot shut my eyes to the fact that the Lawyer's " nest" in it claused.
-"Junion's" quotation from "a distinme.
-I am quite as proud of the profession as "Junton," or even the great Chancellor to whom he refers; but I cannot defend it in the wrong, as well as in the right.
-It may be said that I desire to rank myself as but such is not the case.
-Professionally there are several members of the Bar here, who are my equals in character, and my superiors in ability and acquire- I may be wrong in some of my views, and who is not?
+But as I cannot shut my eyes to the fact that the Lawyer's " nest" in our Legislature is a " foul" one, I am anxious to have it clensed.
+"Junion's" quotation from "a distinguished Chancellor," therefore, has no reproach for me.
+I am quite as proud of the profession as "Junion," or even the great Chancellor to whom he refers; but I cannot defend it in the wrong, as well as in the right.
+It may be said that I desire to rank myself as the only honest Lawyer at Edgefield Court House; but such is not the case.
+Professionally there are several members of the Bar here, who are my equals in character, and my superiors in ability and acquirements; but politically I do claim to speak and act with, at least, as much independence as any of them.
+I may be wrong in some of my views, and who is not ?
+But if I am, the error should be ascribed to the head. not the heart.
+I know that I shall be denounced for the position that I have taken in this matter, as well as for the bitter truths which I dared to proclaim on a recent occasion in the Legislature.
+I anticipate that nothing will be left undone, to break me down, but I have told the truth and shall have a clear concience, whether I be sustained or not.
+All that I ask of my enemies is to answer my arguments, not traduce my